 Principal investigator

-New theoretical paper (and commentaries) out: Murgiano, Motamedi & Vigliocco (2021).
+Theoretical paper (and commentaries) on our take on multimodal communication: Murgiano, Motamedi & Vigliocco (2021).
 Situating language in the real-world.
 Journal of Cognition